Ho Feng-Shan: After the war

-After his retirement in 1973, the ROC government denied Ho a pension on the grounds, common then, that he had been subpoenaed and refused to cooperate with Diplomatic Services, and had not properly accounted for a small sum in an embassy expense account.
+Ho retired in 1973, but was denied a pension by the ROC government on the grounds, common then, that he had been subpoenaed and refused to cooperate with Diplomatic Services, and had not properly accounted for a small sum in an embassy expense account.
 These charges are now widely believed to have been politically motivated.
-The ROC government has never exonerated him as there were many diplomats leaving their posts without authorization.
-He did not report to work and he was terminated without a pension.
+The ROC government has never exonerated him, as there were many diplomats leaving their posts without authorization.
+He did not report to work, and was terminated without a pension.
 This was the policy when tens of embassies were closed.
-He returned to Mainland China and visited his alma mater in Changsha for the school's 80th anniversary in 1986.
-A shadow was cast over his later years by impeachment by Taipei's Committee on the Discipline of Public Functionaries for having allegedly misappropriated funds when he was ambassador to Colombia in 1970, charges which he claimed were concocted by a subordinate he had refused to recommend for promotion.
-However, on 10 September 2015, President Ma Ying-jeou in Taipei commended Ho for his service and presented his daughter a certificate of appreciation with Israeli government representatives.
+A shadow was cast over his later years by impeachment by Taipei's Committee on the Discipline of Public Functionaries for having allegedly misappropriated funds when he was ambassador to Colombia in 1970.
+Ho maintained the charges were concocted by a subordinate he had refused to recommend for promotion.

+Upon his retirement, Ho settled in San Francisco, California, where he acquired United States citizenship.
+In 1986, he returned to Mainland China and visited his alma mater in Changsha for the school's 80th anniversary.
+Ho also wrote a memoir titled My Forty Years as a Diplomat (外交生涯四十年), which was published in 1990.
+His son Monto Ho produced an abridged English translation in 2010.